orchid00/ReproducibleResearchThings/PITCHME.md

 #### Advanced

-Could you code up your analysis so it is completely automated?
+Could you code up your analysis, so it is completely automated?

----

-Ways you can automate things:
-* Use email filters/conditions, MacOS - Automator, Win 10 - Task scheduler, Microsoft flow or Google script

-To the next level of automation
-* Learn to write code that does things for you: Python or R

-Talk to your local hacky hour or Carpentries community!

 ---